civican/legisinfo/43-2/bills/C-218/bill_text.md

 # Bill C-218: An Act to amend the Criminal Code (sports betting)

+**Sponsor**:

 ## Summary

-This enactment amends paragraph 207(4)(b) of the `Criminal Code` to make it lawful for the government of a province, or a person or entity licensed by the Lieutenant Governor in Council of that province, to conduct and manage a lottery scheme in the province that involves betting on a race — other than a horse-race — or fight, or on a single sport event or athletic contest.
+This enactment repeals paragraph 207(4)(b) of the `Criminal Code` to make it lawful for the government of a province, or a person or entity licensed by the Lieutenant Governor in Council of that province, to conduct and manage a lottery scheme in the province that involves betting on a race or fight or on a single sport event or athletic contest.

 Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: